cfmundy644/Campsite-Finder/README.md

 2. App converts address to lat / long
 3. App checks database (of campgrounds) to find campgrounds within the radius (Federally managed campgrounds only, from recreation.gov RIDB project)
 4. For campgrounds in radius, app does the following:
-	a.
-App makes calls to the recreation.gov api to check availability at those campgrounds over the planned travel dates\
+	1. App makes calls to the recreation.gov api to check availability at those campgrounds over the planned travel dates\
-	b.
-App makes calls to google maps API to get campground ratings
+	2. App makes calls to google maps API to get campground ratings
-	c.
-Future feature: app makes calls to other rating sites to get campground rating (see if the dyrt has an API)
+	3. Future feature: app makes calls to other rating sites to get campground rating (see if the dyrt has an API)
-	d.
-Future feature: app makes calls to the open weather API to find projected weather (on trip dates)
+	4. Future feature: app makes calls to the open weather API to find projected weather (on trip dates)
-	e.
-Future feature: app makes calls to rec gov ratings and cell reception ratings info
+	5. Future feature: app makes calls to rec gov ratings and cell reception ratings info
 5. App sorts list of campgrounds in radius by availability, then distance, and return as table to user